 Gentleman’s Canal + Prince Canal + Emperor Canal

 Gassan Diamonds and appreciate the process of turning the rough diamonds into dazzling, exquisitely polished stones.
-Admire their new breathtaking polishing method Gassan 121 emphasizing the contrast between the light and dark zones of the diamond.

-Dam Square + National Monument
+Dam Square + The National Monument

 Is a town square in Amsterdam, the capital of the Netherlands.
 Its notable buildings and frequent events make it one of the most well-known and important locations in the city and the country.
 The National Monument is on Dam Square, Amsterdam, is a 1956 world war II monument in the Netherland.
 A national Remembrance of the Dead ceremony is held at the monument every year on 4 May to commemorate the casualties of World War II and subsequent armed conflicts.

 Is one of three palaces in the Netherlands which are at the disposal of the monarch by Act of Parliament.
 The palace was built as a city hall during the Dutch Golden Age in the 17th century.
 The building became the royal palace of King Louis Napoleon and later of the Dutch Royal House.
 It is situated on the west side of Dam Square in the centre of Amsterdam, opposite the War Memorial and next to the Nieuwe Kerk.

 The largest and best known red-light district in Amsterdam.
 It consists of a network of alleys containing approximately three hundred one-room cabins rented by prostitutes who offer their sexual services from behind a window or glass door, typically illuminated with red lights.